-To detect, destroy, handle safely or prevent the synthesis of HMEs, complete understanding of the following information is essential:
+To detect, destroy, handle safely, or prevent the synthesis of HMEs, complete understanding of the following aspects is required:

-• How the HME is formed and what accelerates or retards its formation;
+- How an HME is formed and what accelerates or retards that formation;

-• How the HME decomposes and what accelerates or retards that decomposition;
+- How it decomposes and what accelerates or retards that decomposition;

-• What is its vapor pressure and what is its headspace signature;
+- What is its vapor pressure and its headspace signature;

-• What is its sensitivity to accidental ignition as well as purposeful ignition;
+- What is its sensitivity to accidental ignition as well as purposeful ignition; and

 Faculty and Staff Currently Involved in Project